 As described by the National Center on Deafblindness, individuals who are deafblind have limited access to auditory and visual input.
 Some may have the ability to see at close distances, while some have sufficient hearing capabilities to understand some speech and/or verbal skills (National Center on Deafblindness, n.d.).
-The communication needs of deafblind patients may vary to include tactile interpreting (tactile/protactile sign language or tactile fingerspelling) and close-vision interpreting (interpreting near the deafblind individual and visual frame interpreting), both of which require the interpreter to be in close proximity to the patient.
+The communication needs of deafblind patients may vary to include tactile interpreting (tactile/protactile sign language or tactile fingerspelling) and close-vision interpreting (interpreter to be in close proximity to the patient.
 (World Federation of the Deafblind, 2019)